Context-Dependent Learning: A Teacher's Guide

 Physical states also matter.
 Learning while hungry versus satiated, tired versus alert, or active versus sedentary can create state-dependent memory effects.
 This adds complexity to the relationship between context and retrieval.

-Context-dependent learning suggests teachers should vary where and how students practice important concepts rather than always using the same classroom setup.
+Context-dependent learning suggests teachers should vary where and how students practise important concepts rather than always using the same classroom setup.
 Students need exposure to different contexts during learning to build flexible knowledge that transfers to new situations.
-This includes changing seating arrangements, using different rooms, and practicing skills in conditions similar to AI-powered assessment environments.
+This includes changing seating arrangements, using different rooms, and practising skills in conditions similar to AI-powered assessment environments.

 Context dependence has several practical implications for teaching and learning.